 Blackheads vs. Sebaceous Filaments

-You can get rid of blackheads by using a variety of over-the-counter products.
-Blackhead solutions typically contain salicylic acid, benzoyl peroxide, and resorcinol; ingredients that work to kill bacteria, remove excess oil, and help the skin to shed dead skin cells.
+You can get rid of blackheads by using a variety of over-the-counter products like pore strips.
+Blackhead solutions typically contain ingredients that work to kill bacteria, remove excess oil, and help the skin to shed dead skin cells like salicylic acid, benzoyl peroxide, and resorcinol.

 However, sebaceous filaments themselves are still necessary to keep your skin healthy.